 These days, apps are increasingly part of core business offerings.
 In industries as diverse as fintech, food delivery, telecom services, social media, and transportation, a company’s app can make or break its success.

-It’s a lengthy process that requires focus, communication, and frequent testing to yield results.
-So don’t rush it, and remember to keep UX in mind even when thinking about the visual or business side of things.
-Here are nine mistakes to avoid when designing an app, to make sure your next promising idea gives you the best returns possible.
+Scoping a project well also calls for a lengthy process that requires focus, communication, and frequent testing to yield results.
+However, that time spent on scoping a project properly is time invested wisely, so don’t rush it, and remember to keep UX in mind even when thinking about the visual or business side of things.
+Here are nine pieces of advice to help make sure that things go well next time you’re scoping a project…

 1. Don’t always think you’re right.

 Design doesn’t exist in a vacuum.
 Just because you like something, that doesn’t mean others will, too.
-And if your app doesn’t work for as many people as possible, what’s the point of building it?
+And if the thing you’re building doesn’t work for as many people as possible, what’s the point of building it?

 2. Don’t make something new if you don’t need to.

-Apps don’t always have to reinvent the wheel.
-Keep in mind that most of the time, you’ll be designing something that has big competitors who have already built a product with functionalities your users are familiar with.
+New software tools and products don’t always have to reinvent the wheel.
+When scoping a project, keep in mind that most of the time, you’ll be designing something that has big competitors who have already built a product with functionalities your users are familiar with.

 Take a streaming video platform, for example.
 As of today, there’s no need to revolutionize how users press “play” when they watch a video online.
 Finding a new way of doing things is only useful if it actually improves UX.
 So don’t waste your time trying to fix something that isn’t broken, and remember to keep the three axioms of UX thinking in mind once you get to work.